ripsawridge/site/site/contents/_cma/2005/slesse.md

 In the morning we set off with some pomp, directly the wrong way.
 Well, we followed a path to a supposed bridge across Nesakwatch Creek, only to find wreckage and the remnants of a road on the other side.
 Back to the car we trudged, cursing and having bad memories of a wasted day on this same logging road last year.
-We found a paper plate with the scrawl "Slesse Trail" pinned to a schrub.
+We found a paper plate with the scrawl "Sleese Trail" pinned to a schrub.
 It pointed up the main road, so we dutifully followed, rewarded after a half mile of uphill walking with a pile of rocks marking a newly cut trail.
 Now pleased, we followed this down to the river where we could cross easily on a big log.
 Theron and Aidan